 Criss Angel biography

-Angel fell in love with magic at 7, when his Aunt Stella showed him a card trick.
-"From that day on, I was hooked," Angel remembers.
+Angel fell in love with magic at the age of 7, when his Aunt Stella showed him a card trick.
+"From that day on, I was hooked," Angel later remembered.
 "I felt this incredible sense of power that an adult didn't understand how it worked, but I did."
-He practiced magic tricks obsessively, and gave his first magic show at the age of 12—at a neighbor's birthday party, for a fee of $10.
+He practiced magic tricks obsessively, and gave his first magic show at age 12—at a neighbor's birthday party, for a fee of $10.
 While attending East Meadow High School, Angel performed frequently at neighborhood restaurants.
 He was a regular act at a Long Island restaurant called the Wine Gallery, where Angel says his tips "could easily clear a hundred dollars on a good night."

-After graduating from high school, Angel decided to forego college to pursue a career in magic full time.
+After graduating from high school, Criss Angel decided to forgo college to pursue a full-time career in magic.
 His decision to skip college angered his parents.
-"The thought of my becoming a professional magician was unbearable for them," Angel recalled.
+"The thought of my becoming a professional magician was unbearable for them," Angel later recalled.
 "They had hoped their three sons would go to college and become doctors or lawyers—but not a magician!"
 Despite his parents' objections, Angel hit the road and began touring with other traveling performance acts.
-In between traveling and performing, Angel attempted to further his education on his own by studying the history of magic in public libraries.
-He also studied the art of mysticism, music, martial arts, and even dance.
-"It was a practical education, not a formal one," Angel said.
+Between traveling and performing, he attempted to further his education in his own by studying the history of magic in public libraries.
+He also studied the art of mysticism, music, martial arts and even dance.
+"It was a practical education, not a formal one," he said.

-In 1994, Angel made his prime-time television debut in the ABC one-hour special, Secrets.
+In 1994, Angel made his primetime television debut on the ABC one-hour special Secrets.
 In 1998, Criss Angel: World of Illusion headlined New York's Madison Square Garden during the city's annual Halloween convention.
-He performed the same 10-minute show 60 times per day throughout the entire 12-day convention.
-His performances there landed Angel his next major gig, a permanent show at the World Underground Theater in Times Square.
-Criss Angel: Mindfreak opened in 2001 and ran for over 600 performances before closing in 2003.
-During the popular and critically acclaimed show, Angel vanished and reappeared, made doves fly out of his hands, changed a $1 bill into a $10 bill and made audience members appear to levitate.
+Angel performed the same 10-minute show 60 times per day throughout the entire 12-day convention.
+His performances there landed Angel his next major gig: a permanent show at the World Underground Theater in Times Square.
+Opening in 2001, Criss Angel: Mindfreak ran for more 600 performances before closing in 2003.
+On the popular and critically acclaimed show, Angel vanished and reappeared, made doves fly out of his hands, changed a $1 bill into a $10 bill and made audience members appear to levitate, among other acts.

 Las Vegas Showman

-Angel added another TV series to his repertoire, when he performed as a judge on NBC's 2007 reality TV series Phenomenon, a show featuring contestants competing to be named the next great mentalist.
+Angel added another TV series to his repertoire in 2007, when he performed as a judge on NBC's reality TV series Phenomenon, featuring contestants competing to be named the next great mentalist.
 In an interview about the show on Larry King Live, Angel, who does not believe that anyone possesses supernatural capabilities, stated, "If somebody goes on that show and claims to have supernatural psychic ability, I'm going to bust them live and on television."
-He lived up to his words.
-Angel got into a shouting match with contestant Jim Callahan after Angel called his attempt at necromancy "comical" and offered Callahan a million dollars if he could tell him the contents of a sealed envelope.
-Callahan could not, and Angel later revealed that the envelope contained an index card printed "9-11."
-He explained, "If somebody could predict, tell us on 9-10 that 9-11 was going to happen, maybe that could have prevented it."
+He lived up to his words: Angel got into a shouting match with contestant Jim Callahan after Angel called his attempt at necromancy "comical" and offered Callahan $1 million if he could tell him the contents of a sealed envelope.
+Callahan could not, and Angel later revealed that the envelope contained an index card, on which he'd printed "9-11."
+Angel explained, "If somebody could predict, tell us on 9-10 that 9-11 was going to happen, maybe that could have prevented it."

-Besides his career as an illusionist, Angel is also a musician.
-He has released five albums, a self-titled trilogy and two soundtracks for Criss Angel Mindfreak.
-In 2007, Angel published a memoir, Mindfreak: Secret Revelations, which appeared on the Los Angels Times bestsellers list.
+Outside of his career as an illusionist, Angel is a musician.
+He's released five albums, a self-titled trilogy and two soundtracks for Criss Angel Mindfreak.
+Additionally, in 2007, Angel published a memoir, Mindfreak: Secret Revelations, which appeared on the Los Angeles Times' best-seller list.

 Criss Angel maintains a rock star persona.
-He sports an all-black wardrobe, long hair, heavy eye makeup, and abundant metal jewelry.
-He counts rock stars Tommy Lee and Korn frontman Jonathan Davis among his closest friends, and since his wife of five years, JoAnn Winkhart, filed for divorce in 2007, he has dated a series of high-profile women including former Playboy covergirl Holly Madison.
+He sports an all-black wardrobe, long hair, heavy eye makeup and abundant metal jewelry.
+He counts rock stars Tommy Lee and Korn frontman Jonathan Davis among his closest friends, and since his wife of five years, JoAnn Winkhart, filed for divorce in 2007, he's dated a series of high-profile women, including former Playboy covergirl Holly Madison.

-Besides their pure entertainment value, Angel says he sees his shows as "raising questions that provoke more thought, more controversy, and a desire, at least on a personal level, to live to your greatest potential."
+Besides their pure entertainment value, Angel says his shows aim to raise "questions that provoke more thought, more controversy and a desire, at least on a personal level, to live to your greatest potential."
 In order to achieve this mysterious effect, Angel keeps the methods behind his performances a closely guarded secret.
-Describing his technique in characteristically enigmatic fashion, Angel once wrote, "Sometimes my art is just an illusion—or is it?"
+Describing his technique in characteristically enigmatic fashion, the magician once wrote: "Sometimes my art is just an illusion—or is it?"